Netzdiver/simplicity/README.md

 ### Credits - THX to apaulb for the readme ;-)

-if there is a neet to update the Bootstrap plz ask on discordapp.com -> SimpliCity THX
+if there is a need to update the Bootstrap plz ask on discordapp.com -> SimpliCity THX